shorepine/alles/README.md

 b = feedback, float 0-1 for karplus-strong. default 0.996
 c = client, uint, 0-255 indicating a single client, 256-510 indicating (client_id % (x-255) == 0) for groups, default all clients
-d = duty cycle, float 0.001-0.999. duty cycle for pulse wave, default 0.5 f = frequency, float 0-22050. default 0
+d = duty cycle, float 0.001-0.999. duty cycle for pulse wave, default 0.5 f = frequency, float 0-44100 (and above). default 0.
+Sampling rate of synth is 44,100Hz but higher numbers can be used for PCM waveforms
 F = center frequency of biquad filter.
 0 is off. default 0. applies to entire synth audio g = LFO target mask.
 Which parameter LFO controls.
 1=amp, 2=duty, 4=freq, 8=filter freq, 16=resonance.
 Can handle any combo, add together
 L = LFO source voice.
 0-9.
 Which voice is used as an LFO for this voice.
 Source voice will be silent. l = velocity (amplitude), float 0-1, >0 to trigger note on, 0 to trigger note off.
-n = midinote, uint, 0-127 (note that this will also set f). default 0 p = patch, uint, 0-999, choose a preloaded DX7 patch number for FM waveforms.
-See patches.h and alles.py. default 0 P = phase, float 0-1. where in the oscillator's cycle to start sampling from. default 0 R = q factor / "resonance" of biquad filter. float. in practice, 0 to 10.0. default 0.7.
+n = midinote, uint, 0-127 (note that this will also set f). default 0 p = patch, uint, 0-999, choose a preloaded PCM sample or DX7 patch number for FM waveforms.
+See patches.h, pcm.h. default 0 P = phase, float 0-1. where in the oscillator's cycle to start sampling from (also works on the PCM buffer). default 0 R = q factor / "resonance" of biquad filter. float. in practice, 0 to 10.0. default 0.7.
 S = reset voice, uint 0-9 or for all voices, anything >=10. resets every voice parameter to default. s = sync, int64, same as time but used alone to do an enumeration / sync, see alles.py